ugoproto/ugo_py_doc/docs/Datetime.md

 =========================
 ```

-## 1.5
+### A little printing app

-Build an application that print out a date in a sentence.
+Build an application that prints out a date in a sentence.

 ```python
 import datetime